GIScience/gis-training-resource-center/content/Modul_3/en_qgis_digitalisation.md

  ## Digital data creation

-To digitise data for a new dataset you always have to start with creating the dataset before filling it with digitised data.
+To digitize data for a new dataset you always have to start with creating the dataset before filling it with digitised data.

 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/qgis_create_layer.mp4"></video>